tanmay1908/Covid-HRI/README.md

 ### NOTE:
 The src folder of the carkin workspace is too large to upload on github.
+Please find it on google drive here: https://drive.google.com/drive/folders/10PZcTk0JXZnHjjIUpCupsAGWwbPgtYaD?usp=sharing The room_nav, main and hand_gestures folders are only for demonstrative purposes.
+Please delete them once you have downloaded the src folder from Google Drive above

-Please find it on google drive here: https://drive.google.com/drive/folders/10PZcTk0JXZnHjjIUpCupsAGWwbPgtYaD?usp=sharing The install packages assume you have ROS, Gazebo and RViz installed.
+The install packages assume you have ROS, Gazebo and RViz installed.
 If not, please run:
 `sudo apt install ros-melodic-desktop-full